mysqljs/mysql/Readme.md

 a fatal error, see the [Error Handling](#error-handling) section for more information.

+**Be careful:**
+The callback is still passed more than two arguments.
+If not taken into account, this could cause confusing results if you intend to use a callback given to you by another module.
+Queries are explained in more detail in [Performing queries](#performing-queries).

 ## Connection options

 When establishing a connection, you can set the following options: